ymherklotz/verismith/README.md

 ## Acknowledgement

-Clifford Wolf's [VlogHammer](http://www.clifford.at/yosys/vloghammer.html) is an existing Verilog fuzzer that generates random Verilog expressions.
+Clifford Wolf's [VlogHammer](http://www.clifford.at/yosys/vloghammer.html) is an existing Verilog fuzzer that generates random Verilog to test how expressions are handled in synthesis tools and simulators.
 It was the inspiration for the general structure of this fuzzer, which extends the fuzzing to the behavioural parts of Verilog.

 Tom Hawkins' Verilog parser was used to write the lexer, the parser was then rewritten using [Parsec](https://hackage.haskell.org/package/parsec).